minifx/minifx-fxml/docs/README.md

 are loaded by naming conventions.
 However, this library provides a bit more finegrained control over the objects to be injected into the controller objects themselves.

+## Requirements

+From the 2.0.0 version onwards, this library requires java 11.
+Lower versions require java 8.

 ## Getting Started

 To use minifx-fxml in your applications you have to add one of the following to your build files: